 Because the stock and stock status are not known, if at any time during the exploratory fishing the stock indicators show sustainability concerns the Cook Islands Ministry of Marine Resource shall issue a directive to the authorised fishing vessel for exploratory fishing to cease and advise the Commission promptly thereafter

-The company and crew of the fishing vessel authorised to undertake this fishing shall have experience working to catch limits of 1000 tonnes or less and use intensive monitoring of all catch.
-As the catch limit of 1000 tonnes is approached, fewer strings of traps will be set to constrain the retained catch within the limit.
+The company and crew of the fishing vessel authorised to undertake this fishing shall have experience working with catch limits of that size and use intensive monitoring of all catch.
+As the catch limit is approached, fewer strings of traps will be set to constrain the retained catch within the limit.

 Fishing activity undertaken pursuant to this measure will not be considered to be a precedent for future allocation decisions.